-In this pic I’m not quite into the deep bush yet, but it’s at least a day’s drive from the nearest human presence, along a track that is rarely used.
-If you had to walk back it would take several days, but that would be irrelevant – you wouldn’t survive on the water you’d be able to carry with you.
-The inevitable outcome would be being devoured by predators, either as prey or as carrion.
+Mostly forsaken by humans, but not god-forsaken; and the fairies are still here, I suspect, and maybe the spirits of long, long dead animals.
+I’m not quite into the deep bush yet, but it’s at least a day’s drive from the nearest human presence, along a track that is rarely used.
+If I had to walk back it would take several days, but that would be irrelevant – I wouldn’t survive on the water I’d be able to carry with me.
+The inevitable outcome would be falling prey to predators, either as quarry or as carrion.

 But, it is at a point where the expedition starts to become really fulfilling to me.
 Being here and alone is to be exposed to impressions that totally consume the senses; and to forces that, should they be unleashed, would be immensely more powerful than I could hope to survive.

 If something goes wrong – the vehicle is damaged or breaks down and I can’t fix it, or I get stuck and can’t get out, or I get lost, or any of many possible mishaps happen, the consequences could be fatal.
-All that stands between me and calamity are my senses and my wits and my ability to humbly apply them; first, to survive, and second, to complete the expedition.
+All that stands between me and calamity are my senses and my wits and my ability to humbly apply them – that, and good luck.

-I took this pic with the vehicle in the foreground on purpose – it, and the track, represent the only tangible connections to what is popularly regarded as civilisation.
-The vastness of earth and sky just seems overwhelming.
+I took this pic with the vehicle and the track in the foreground on purpose – the only tangible connections to what is popularly regarded as civilisation.
+Sometimes the vastness of earth and sky just seems overwhelming.
 Africa bared consumes one.
-It is like this metaphor of its vast spaces.
-It bears taking in, nay, gulping in, being overwhelmed, by its beauty and its majesty and its many, many dimensions of cruelty and kindness.
-But it remains like this infinite stretch of earth and sky – impersonal, brutal, powerful and unpredictable.
+It overwhelms with its beauty and its majesty and its many, many dimensions of cruelty and kindness.
+But it remains like this infinite stretch of earth and sky – impersonal, brutal, powerful and unpredictable, rolling on in ancient rhythms that circle back seamlessly into each other; day flowing into night, seasons from one to the other and life into death, oblivious of what we call Time.
+Here one understands that Time means nothing.
+It is a mere human construct.
+Reality is an endless and repetitive ebb and flow in which we and our silly shenanigans mean absolutely nothing…